ibm-cloud-docs/containers/cs_cluster_scaling.md

 ### Can I use taints and tolerations with autoscaled worker pools?
 {: #scalable-practices-taints}

-Because taints cannot be applied at the worker pool level, do not [taint worker nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to avoid unexpected results.
-For example, when you deploy a workload that is not tolerated by the tainted worker nodes, the worker nodes are not considered for scale-up and more worker nodes might be ordered even if the cluster has sufficient capacity.
+Yes, but make sure to apply taints at the worker pool level so that all existing and future worker nodes get the same taint.
+Then, you must include a [matching toleration in your workload configuration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/){: external} so that these workloads are scheduled onto your autoscaled worker pool with the matching taint.
+Keep in mind that if you deploy a workload that is not tolerated by the tainted worker nodes, the worker nodes are not considered for scale-up and more worker nodes might be ordered even if the cluster has sufficient capacity.
 However, the tainted worker nodes are still identified as underutilized if they have less than the threshold (by default 50%) of their resources utilized and thus are considered for scale-down.
 {: shortdesc}

 ### Why are my autoscaled worker pools unbalanced?